IGOR-bioDGPs/ARIADNE/testbook/.ipynb_checkpoints/intro-checkpoint.md

 This is the website belonging to the **ARIADNE** project.

 # Who are we?
-We are a group of early career researchers in the fields of biological psychology and neuroscience.
+We are a group of early career researchers in the fields of biological psychology and neuroscience. <br>
+Helena Hartmann, Cagatay Guersoy, Alexander Lischke, Marie Mueckstein, Matthias F. J. Sperl, Susanne Vogel, Yu-Fang Yang, Gordon B. Feld, Alexandros Kastrinogiannis and Alina Koppold

 # What is this about?
 We have created a curated resource navigator called **ARIADNE** that will guide researchers in the field of life sciences, especially those at the beginning of their career, through the process of conducting a transparent and reproducible research project from start to finish.
 The project is presented in the form of 10 steps, with tried-and-tested resources allocated to each step.
 You can find an outline of these 10 steps below: